Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 charlie.save() # results in an UPDATE to visitor_3.json
 ```

+6. Add tests to your project to make sure all the functions are working as specified.
+Since you'll be interacting with files you'll need to know about mocks.
+Check out the python resources from here {{% contentlink path="topics/unit-testing-mocks-and-spies" %}}.

 ## Instructions for reviewer

 - The load function should a visitor instance and not just print the visitor data.